-First, use only premium brands of fishing line, to ensure your line is high in quality and correctly labeled for important characteristics like pound-test ratings and line diameter.
+First, use only premium fishing line brands to ensure your line is high in quality and correctly labeled for essential characteristics like pound-test ratings and line diameter.

 Second, store spare spools of line in a sealed, dry container and place it in a dark, cool place to avoid deterioration.

 Third, continually inspect the line on your reels and replace it when it shows any signs of wear, damage, or abrasion.

 Finally, cut leaders made of nylon line (typically called monofilament) that have been in the water for any significant length of time, and switch reels or reel spools when longer sections of monofilament line are involved.
 Unlike fluorocarbon or braided lines, monofilament lines will weaken due to water absorption.
 After only one hour in the water, its average loss in strength is fifteen percent and could be as high as twenty percent.
 So, a knot with ninety percent of line strength tied with ten-pound test line that starts with about nine pounds of strength when dry could end up with only about seven pounds of strength after an hour’s fishing.
 And since monofilament is typically used with top-water presentations, an added benefit is that new line has greater buoyancy than when water logged.

 There are two causes of knot failure: Slippage and breakage.
 Slippage can occur for two reasons: Tying the wrong fishing knot for the type of line used, or improperly tying the right knot.
 Breakage also can occur for two reasons: Strain on the knot exceeds knot strength, or improperly tying the knot causes it to break under strain that does not exceed potential knot strength.

 Bass anglers can go a long way towards preventing knot slippage and breakage by adhering to the following rules.